SAP/spartacus-docs/_pages/telco/configurable-guided-selling.md

 ## Overview

-Configurable Guided Selling allows customers to browse through the content of a BPO and purchase SPOs, as part of a BPO, and it supports nested bundles.
+Configurable Guided Selling (CGS) is the process in which a customer is taken through a step-by-step guided selling journey to purchase a complex product bundle.

 For more information, see the following:
 - [Configurable Guided Selling](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/fa22e16db2524c0bb9b12c6102ba1b5d.html)